coma/gulp-svg-icons/README.md

 ### style

 A function which will receive every icon name and should return the desired CSS class name.
-The default will return just "icon".
+The default will return just ```icon```.

+### external

+A function which will receive every icon name and should return the desired path to the icons defs, useful to keep those in an external file (and share them between documents, [see this](http://css-tricks.com/svg-use-external-source/)).
+The default will return just an empty string, meaning that the icons are supposed to be defined in the same document.